Roman Catholic

 During the German and Russian invasion of Poland in 09.1939, starting World War II, took part in the defensive war.

-In unknown circumstances, found himself in central Poland, in Warsaw, which, after the occupation began, was transformed by the Germans into the Germ.
+In unknown circumstances, found himself in central Poland, which, after the occupation began, was transformed by the Germans into the Germ.
 Generalgouvernement (Eng.
 General Governorate), an occupational administrative unit managed by the Germans.

 Unable to return to his diocese, which found itself in the new German province of Germ.
 Reichsgau Danzig–Westpreußen (Eng.
 Reich District of Gdańsk–West Prussia), settled in Warsaw.